EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 ### 3.2.2.
 Authority Threshold

-Authorization over a given action is determined by satisfying all explicit authorizations specified in the [3.4.3.
+Authorization over a given action is determined by satisfying all explicit authorizations specified in the action instance - see [Transactions Protocol: 3.4.3.
 Action Instance](02_transactions_protocol.md#343-action-instance).
 Those are in turn individually satisfied by evaluating each "factor" (account, public key, wait) for satisfaction (potentially recursively) and summing the weights of those that are satisfied.
 If the sum equals or exceeds the weight threshold, the action is authorized.

 ### 3.2.3.
 Authority Example